West Coast wildfires the most destructive in generations: What we know and how to help

-Fires are now spreading in Idaho, and smoke from the conflagrations is causing a veil of haze to descend over the length of the country, reaching as far east as New York City.
+Fires are now spreading in Idaho, and smoke from the conflagrations is causing a veil of haze to descend over the length of the country, reaching as far east as New York City, with satellite images confirming Wednesday that smoke from the fires has been carried all the way to Europe.
 In the southwest, which has been spared from the worst of this fire season, migratory birds are dropping dead by the hundreds of thousands, with some speculating that the smoke may play a role.

 In places like San Francisco, Blade Runner-esque orange skies have alarmed residents.
 Driven by some of the hottest temperatures on record and exacerbated by climate change, the situation is grim.